ovh/docs/pages/cloud/private-cloud/autoriser_des_ip_a_se_connecter_au_vcenter/guide.en-us.md

 title: 'Authorising IP addresses for vCenter access'
 slug: authorise-ip-addresses-vcenter
 excerpt: 'Find out how to manage IP address access restrictions for vCenter'
-legacy_guide_number: '1442255'
-space_key: VS
-space_name: vSphere as a Service
 section: 'OVHcloud services and options'
 ---

-**Last updated 18th August 2021**
+**Last updated 25th January 2023**

 ## Objective

-Access to your Private Cloud can be restricted by allowing only certain IP addresses or ranges to connect to it.
+Access to your vCenter is restricted only to authorized IP addresses.

 **This guide explains how to authorise IP addresses for vCenter access in the OVHcloud Control Panel.**